Share usage & diagnostics information with Google

 What information is shared with Google

-If you turn on usage and diagnostics, your device sends information to Google about what’s working and not working.
-For example, your device can send information like battery level, how often you use your apps, and the quality and length of your network connections (like mobile, Wi-Fi, and Bluetooth).
+If you turn on usage and diagnostics, your device sends info to Google about what’s working and not working.
+For example, your device can send info like:

 How Google uses this information

-For example, Google can use usage and diagnostics information to improve:
+For example, Google can use usage and diagnostics info to improve:

 - Battery life

-Google can use information about what's using the most battery on your device to help make common features use less battery.
+Google can use info about what's using the most battery on your device to help make common features use less battery.

 - Crashing or freezing on devices

-Google can use information about when apps crash and freeze on your device to help make the Android operating system more reliable.
+Google can use info about when apps crash and freeze on your device to help make the Android operating system more reliable.

-Some aggregated information can help partners, like Android developers, make their apps and products better, too.
+Some aggregated info can help partners, like Android developers, make their apps and products better, too.

 Amy is an Android expert and author of this help page.
 Leave her feedback below about the page.